January 7, 2014

 Alastair Parvin Brings Open-Source Idealism to Architecture

-The brain behind WikiHouse, an open-sourced platform for architecture.
-Is it a threat to the primacy of the architect or a glimpse into our digital future?
+The brain behind WikiHouse, an open-sourced platform that promises to remake the field.
+Is it a threat to the primacy of the architect, or a glimpse into our digital design future?

 Parvin’s WikiHouse team shares a floor in London with 00:/ design studio, operating in a space provided by Hub Westminster, a collaborative of creative and social enterprises.

 I ﬁrst met WikiHouse cofounder Alastair Parvin—not in the ﬂesh, of course, much less in print—courtesy of YouTube.
 You can do the same by watching his lecture, “Architecture for the People by the People.”
 In the video, Parvin explains the WikiHouse concept to the 2013 annual TED conference in Long Beach, California.
 Looking young and trim in a white shirt and blue jeans, Parvin’s voice is chipper and conﬁdent as he delivers his provocative idea to the world.

 Given that the 1,600 TED lectures that are currently available online have been viewed more than a billion times, you may have already heard a little about the WikiHouse by now.
 In case you haven’t, it’s “an open- source construction set,” according to the WikiHouse online collaborative.
 “The aim is to allow anyone to design, download, and ‘print’ CNC-milled houses and components, which can be assembled with minimal skill or training.”

 More from Metropolis